DataDog/datadog-agent/pkg/collector/README.md

 # package `collector`

-This package is responsible for providing any resource and functionality needed in a check life cycle: retrieving a configuration, create a check instance, schedule a check, running a check are all operations implemented in this package or one of the subpackages.
+This package is responsible for providing any resource and functionality needed in a check life cycle: create a check instance, schedule a check, running a check are all operations implemented in this package or one of the subpackages.

 ## Metadata